stride3d/stride-docs/en/manual/scenes/create-a-scene.md

 ## Create a blank scene at runtime

-In Stride, it's possible to create a blank scene while your game is running using the following code:
+In Stride, it's possible to create a blank scene through code while your game is running:

 ```csharp
 var scene = new Scene();